Logic (rapper): 2005–2012: Early career and various mixtapes

-Following these introductory experiences, Logic released his first official mixtape, Young, Broke & Infamous, on December 15, 2010.
-The mixtape was well received by critics and was the genesis for Logic to establish an early following.
+Following these initial experiences, Logic released his first official mixtape, Young, Broke & Infamous, on December 15, 2010.
+The mixtape was well-received by critics and was the vehicle by which his name grew among hip-hop fans.
 Chris Zarou, the president of Visionary Music Group, heard the mixtape and signed Logic to the independent label.
 Upon signing, Logic stated in an interview, "Visionary Music Group is like Roc-A-Fella.
 Damon Dash, that's like Chris Zarou of Visionary Music Group, I like to see myself as a Jay.
 In no way am I arrogant or cocky, I have to see it in order to do it.
 They did it independent and when they signed with a major, they did it the way that they wanted to do it".
-The mixtape was confirmed to have been downloaded over 300,000 times on online mixtape sharing platform DatPiff.
+The mixtape had a confirmed download count of over 300,000 on online mixtape sharing platform DatPiff.
 Logic released his second mixtape, Young Sinatra, in 2011.
-It serves as the first installment in the Young Sinatra chronology, and the mixtape received critical acclaim from various publications, including XXL.
-The songs "All I Do" and "Mind of Logic" specifically touch on Logic's mindset.
+It served as the first installment in the Young Sinatra chronology, and drew critical acclaim from a variety of publications, including XXL.
+The songs "All I Do" and "Mind of Logic" specifically touched on Logic's mindset.
 The former is about Logic's everyday workflow in his personal studio, while the latter serves as a lyrical tour of Logic's mind, discussing his desire to be the greatest.
 The music video for "All I Do", released on YouTube, gained over a million views in the week following its release.

-After the success of his previous two projects, Logic released his third mixtape, Young Sinatra: Undeniable, on April 30, 2012.
-The mixtape is notable for Logic addressing various personal topics, including his future, his father's drug use, his expulsion from school, and his mother getting stabbed.
+After the success of these two projects, Logic released his third mixtape, Young Sinatra: Undeniable, on April 30, 2012.
+The mixtape was notable for Logic’s dealing with a number of personal issues, including his future, his father's drug use, his expulsion from school, and his mother getting stabbed.
 Speaking about the mixtape, Logic said, "Fans tend to think that if you fall in love with an artist because he makes this kind of sound [but if he gets] bigger and he grows and [his sound changes, people also think he changes].
 But with me, I created all types of sounds from the get-go, so you can never say I'm changing."
 He commented on the musical aspects of the mixtape, stating, "There's stuff on there for the motherf***ers that don't pay attention to lyrics and just want to have fun, but every line is constructed with such depth that the real lyricists and nitpickers have something to listen to."
 After the release of Young Sinatra: Undeniable, Logic completed his first national headlining tour, the Visionary Music Group Tour.